Grand-Hôtel du Cap-Ferrat: Twentieth century

-When the sun was the enemy

 Since it first became known in the second half of the 19th century, and up until the 1930s, the French Riviera remained almost exclusively a luxury destination.
 Most visitors were either wealthy individuals of independent means or royalty from northern countries, in particular England and Russia.
 They came only in winter and for long visits.
 Queen Victoria and her court, numerous aristocratic families, Princess Louise, the Duke of Connaught, President Paul Deschanel and many other politicians of the French 3rd Republic, the pianist Marguerite Long, the violinist Jacques Thibaud, and movie stars such as Charles Boyer, Charlie Chaplin and many others were to follow.

-The summer season emerges

 Not until 1930 did a few unconventional visitors venture down to the Riviera in summertime, mostly avant-garde writers and artists.
 They all came in search of solitude, since practically nobody came then, and relished a certain snobbery surrounding their alternative style of travelling.
 In Cap-Ferrat itself, these new habits arrived purely by chance.
 During the summer of 1933, the German filmmaker G.W.
 Pabst persuaded Chaliapin to star in his version of Don Quixote.
 Since he did not have the funds to film in Spain, the director decided that Cap-Ferrat’s landscape would be perfectly suitable.
 One day, the film crew appeared at the hotel, which was closed at the time but nevertheless offered them improvised accommodation for a few weeks.
 The actors and film crew were so delighted with their stay in this heavenly location that many of them asked to return the following year for a private visit.
 Little by little, the summer season emerged, attracting a whole new generation of holidaymakers, younger and more athletic than their predecessors and seeking sun and sea above all else.
 Since the hotel’s rocky coastline made it difficult to reach the sea, a cove was blasted from the rock.

 Postwar

 A few weeks after the beginning of the war, the Grand-Hôtel was boarded up and plunged into darkness for six long years.
-On March 5, 1944, in preparation for an allied landing, the entire peninsula was evacuated and riddled with mines.
+On 5 March 1944, in preparation for an allied landing, the entire peninsula was evacuated and riddled with mines.
 Local inhabitants were given only a few hours to grab some of their belongings and flee.
 Thankfully, the hotel and swimming pool survived entirely unscathed by nearby shelling and the explosion that destroyed the lighthouse.

 Upon reopening at the end of the war, the procession of the great, rich and famous continued; the European royal houses, lords and barons from England; the great entrepreneurs of finance and industry, glittering literary and artistic celebrities.
-Other illustrious guests included the novelist Somerset Maugham, Charlie Chaplin, Winston Churchill and Aristote Onassis.
-The legendary swimming instructor, Pierre Gruneberg, has given lessons to Picasso, as well to both Paul McCartney’s and Frank Sinatra’s children.
+Other illustrious guests included the novelist Somerset Maugham, Charlie Chaplin, Winston Churchill and Aristotle Onassis.
+The legendary swimming instructor, Pierre Gruneberg, has given lessons to Picasso, as well as to both Paul McCartney’s and Frank Sinatra’s children in the heated, 33m, saltwater pool.